jfischoff/distributed-flow/README.md

 - `deploy` e.g. `build`, `copy`, and `start` the new version. `verify` the new version tell the other versions to `shutdown`
  - `--commit-hash` deploy a specific `git` hash.
+ - `--rollout PERCENT` Deploys to PERCENTAGE of the cluster
 - `rollback` revert the last deploy and start the old version.
 - `repair` Attempt to bring the cluster to a healthy state by killing the `Node`s that fail verification, and recopying the `Executable` and `restart`ing
  - `--full-copy` Do a full copy of the executable.